ngyn-rs/ngyn/README.md

 A progressive [platform-agnostic]() framework in [Rust](https://www.rust-lang.org/) for building scalable web applications through an opinionated architecture.

-## Philosophy

-What sets Ngyn apart from other web frameworks is its opinionated architecture that promotes modularity and scalability.
-Ngyn is built around the concept of modules, which are reusable components that can be composed together to form an application.
-Each module is responsible for handling a specific set of features, and modules can be nested within other modules to create a hierarchy of functionality.
-This allows you to easily organize your application into smaller components that can be reused across multiple projects.

-## Platform Agnosticism

-A platform (more properly called platform engine) in Ngyn refers to the underlying library or framework that is used to build your application.
-For example, you could build your application using [Actix](https://actix.rs/) or [Warp]() or [Tide](), and each of these platforms would provide a different set of features for building your application.

-By default, Ngyn uses [Actix](https://actix.rs/) as its underlying platform.
-However, you're not limited to this and can choose to also create your own platform engines.

 ## Features

 - Macro-based module system for organizing your application into reusable components